Things I’m working on and where my attention is at.

 github.com/treejamie/jc6

 An online tool for managing risk and stress in tree populations.
-Early days and the working version is in tatters on my machine.
+Early days and the working version is in tatters on my machine whilst I get a data collector app built for mobiles and a desktop backend for desk work.
+I have a feeling this is going to require some web assembly to get into the weeds on tree surveys.

 Dendromeda